 Thayer Middle School opens its new Collaborative Design Lab.

-Thayer names Jenn Welch as the school's first Director of Diversity, Inclusion, and Equity.
+Thayer names Jenn Welch as the school's first Director of Diversity, Equity, and Inclusion.

-One hundred and fifty students participate in Les Mis--making it the largest cast in a Thayer musical.
+One hundred and fifty students participate in Les Mis — making it the largest cast for a Thayer musical.